jitendra42/mlt/mlt-templates/tf-distributed/README.md

 # Distributed TensorFlow MLT Application

-A distributed TensorFlow MNIST model which designates worker 0 as the chief.
+A distributed TensorFlow model which designates worker 0 as the chief.
+The model tries to learn the equation of a line with a slope of 8.16 and an intercept of -19.71.

 This template requires that the TFJob Operator is installed on your cluster.
 The command below shows an example of how to verify if TFJob